Home to The Iowa Source for 29 Years

 In addition to its rich agricultural and industrial heritage, Fairfield has been home to Maharishi University of Management since 1974.
 The fully accredited university offers a traditional roster of courses, in addition to classes in yoga, meditation, preventive medicine, and sustainable agriculture.
 As a result, the Fairfield community has come to stand for a unique blend of homegrown Heartland values and progressive multicultural innovation.

 Fairfield currently has more homes with solar energy or other green building features than any other town in Iowa.
 We’re also proud to say that Jefferson County has the most acres of organic cultivation in the state.
-This is due in large part to Maharishi Vedic City, just 2 miles north, where organic food is produced in abundance on 100 acres of greenhouses powered by wind and solar energy.
+This is due in large part to Maharishi Vedic City, just 2 miles north, where organic food is produced in abundance on 100 acres, with 2 acres of greenhouses powered by wind and solar energy.

 Our town is also a bustling hive of creative and entrepreneurial activity.
 We’re often referred to as “Silicorn Valley,” because of the many thriving businesses in our town—many with global client bases.
 We’re also home to KRUU 100.1 FM, the world’s only grassroots, community, public, non-profit radio station run exclusively on Open Source software.